-- A. Agricultural Operations.
+- A. All Districts.
+Signs may not be located in the visibility triangle per 15-1618, Intersection Visibility. - B.A.
+Agricultural Operations.
 Signs for agricultural operations conducted on parcels 20 acres or more in size may be erected subject to the following standards: - 1.
 Maximum Number of Signs.
 One sign per street frontage. - 2.
 Location.
-Shall be setback back a minimum of five feet from the public right-of-way.

-- 3. Maximum Sign Area per Sign.
+Shall be setback back a minimum of five feet from the public right-of-way. - 3.
+Maximum Sign Area per Sign.
 100 square feet in area. - 4.
 Maximum Sign Height.
-20 feet. - B. Public and Semi-Public Uses.
+20 feet. - 5.
+Copy.
+The signs shall display only the name of the operation, directions to its location, and slogan, if any. - C.B.
+Public and Semi-Public Uses.
 Signs for Public and Semi-Public Uses located in Residential Districts may be erected subject to the following standards: - 1.
 Maximum Number of Signs.
 One freestanding sign per street frontage plus one wall sign. - 2.
 Maximum Sign Area per Signs.
 Freestanding signs shall not be more than 32 square feet in area.
 Wall signs shall not be more than 10 square feet in area. - 3.
 Height Limit, Freestanding Signs.
-Five feet when located within a required front or street-side setback, eight feet otherwise. - 4.
+Five feet when located within a required front or street\side setback, eight feet otherwise. - 4.
 Illumination.
-Signs may be internally illuminated. - C. Residential Subdivisions.
-Permanent entrance signs for residential areas with more than 10 residential parcels shall be permitted for the purpose of identifying a development subject to the following standards: - 1.
+Signs may be internally illuminated. - D.C.
+Residential Subdivisions.
+Permanent eEntrance signs for residential areas with more than 10 residential parcels shall be permitted for the purpose of identifying a development subject to the following standards: - 1.
 Maximum Number of Signs.
 Two signs per entrance from a public street plus one sign per street frontage with no entrance from a public street. - 2.
 Maximum Sign Area per Sign.
 32 square feet. - 3.
 Height Limit.
 Five feet when located within a required front or street side setback, 10 feet otherwise. - 4.
 Illumination.
-Signs shall not be internally illuminated.
+Signs may shall not be internally illuminated.

-D. Menu Display Boards.
+E.D.
+Menu Display Boards.
+Drive-Throughs

-1. Menu displays, not exceeding two square feet in area mounted on a wall or in a window near the main entrance of establishments serving food to customers who eat on the premises.
+1. Menu Display Boards.
+Menu displays, not exceeding two square feet in area mounted on a wall or in a window near the main entrance of establishments serving food to customers who eat on the premises.
 For free standing menu display boards, refer to Section 15-2728, Drive-In and Drive-Through Facilities.

-E. Service Stations.
+F.E.
+Service Stations.

-- 1. Signs on service station canopies are not to exceed 50 square feet on each side. - 2.
-Freestanding or monument signs may provide electronic fuel prices.
+1. Signs on service station canopies are not to exceed 50 square feet on each side.

+- 2. Freestanding or monument signs may provide electronic fuel prices.
 A freestanding and/or monument sign that is to be converted to an electronic fuel price sign shall comply with the size requirements and setbacks required by the Development Code. - 3.
 Fuel prices shall be static and shall not be blinking, flashing, continuously changing colors, etc. - 4.
-Prices shall not change more than once in a 24 hour period. - 5.
+Prices may shall not change more than once in a 24 hour period. - 5.
 Only one electronic fuel price sign is permitted per site. - 6.
 Electronic numbers shall not exceed 24 inches in height.

-F. Theaters.
+G.F.
+Theaters.

 - 1. Developments containing theaters are allowed one additional pole or monument sign with changeable copy.
 The maximum height is 20 feet and the maximum size is 80 square feet. - 2.
-Theatres may provide additional walls signs.
+Theatres may provide additional walls signs-that provide show times.
 Said signs shall not exceed 200 square feet.
-Show times may be displayed electronically. - G. Outdoor Scoreboards.
+Show tTimes may be displayed electronically. - H.G.
+Outdoor Scoreboards.
 Outdoor scoreboards are allowed in public or private athletic complexes.
+Stationary advertising may not exceed 50 percent of the scoreboard face.
 Size and location shall consider safety and sensitivity to nearby uses (e.g. residential).